Acorns Review: Is It the Right Investment App for You?

 Lower Investment Requirements

 Say you want to invest in a few of the best-known stocks, such as Apple, Amazon or Tesla.
-Using traditional investing methods, you would need a substantial amount of cash to start — a single share of Amazon is around $3,232 at this time.
+Using traditional investing methods, you would need a substantial amount of cash to start — a single share of Amazon is around $3,298 as of March 22.

 The key to investing is to contribute regularly and, more importantly, over time.
 Setting up a long-term plan to contribute $5 per week doesn’t sound like much, but it could grow into something more substantial in a matter of years.

 Keep in mind that the market can be volatile, so if you think you need your funds in the next few months, you may be better off with a traditional savings account.
-Otherwise, cashing out when the market is low could be a missed opportunity.
+Otherwise, you risk having to cash out when the market is low, which could be a missed opportunity or cause you to lose some of your investment.

 Risk Tolerance Guidance